Callick/WEB-Spaces-For-Tourists-/README.md

   php artisan serve
 ```

-# Should Look Like Below:
+# Should Look Like Below 📹: